MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Rule ordering

-The **Rules** page shows a list of the rules that you configured for the assessment.
+The **Rules** page shows a list of the published rules configured for the assessment.
 The order that the rules are listed in affects the order that they are evaluated in.
 An event runs through each rule condition, in order, until a condition is matched.
 The selected rule is then evaluated, and no subsequent rules are run.

 For example, you configure the following three purchase rules.